-San Diego - the Californian surfing paradise
+San Diego - the Californian surfer's paradise

 San Diego facts